What does a Content Coordinator do?

 How to become a Content Coordinator?

-- Earn a relevant degree.
-Start with a bachelor's degree in communications, marketing, or a similar field.
+- Get the right education: Start with a degree in communications, marketing, or a related field.
+Some coordinators may have degrees in journalism or English.

 How long does it take to become a Content Coordinator?